romainsacchi/carculator_truck/docs/modeling.rst

 Life cycle impact assessment
 ****************************

-To build the inventory of every vehicle, *carculator* populates a three-dimensional array *A* (i.e., a tensor) such as:
+To build the inventory of every vehicle, *carculator_truck* populates a three-dimensional array *A* (i.e., a tensor) such as:

 .. math:: \ A = \left\lbrack a_{\text{ijk}} \right\rbrack,\ i = 1,\ \ldots,\ L,\ j = 1,\ \ldots,\ M,\ k = 1,\ \ldots,\ N